intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/ibm/training/readme.md

 argo submit training-sk-mnist-workflow.yaml -n kubeflow
 ```

 To check it:
 ```
 argo list -n kubeflow
 ```

 At this point its just like gcp.

+Also this takes about 60 seconds to run, so if it hasn't completed by then- time to start bug shooting.